AbhayPatil-005/my_projects/addAndDeleteFruit_Project/readme.md

 ## 📌 Features

-- Add a new fruit to the list by typing in the input box and clicking "Add"
+- Add a new fruit and it's description to the list by typing in the respective input box and clicking "Add".
 - Delete a fruit using the ❌ delete button
 - Edit button added next to each fruit (functionality to be added later)
 - Basic styling applied to elements using CSS